-K. Living Donation Options
+L. Living Donation Options

-If you have a willing living donor, he/she may contact a member of the LD Team to express their interest in donating to you.
-Once it is determined that you are a candidate for transplant, your donor will be contacted by a LD coordinator to begin education and the evaluation process.
+If you have a willing living donor, he/she may contact your transplant coordinator to express their interest in donating to you.
+Once it is determined that you are a candidate for transplant, your donor will be directed to our Living Donor Institute for education and to begin the evaluation process.